BTaxiB/test/README.md

 Backend Logic is 95% tested with success.

 Put it in xampp/htdocs folder, run Apache and MySQL servers in XAMPP for testing.

+Database dumped into test.sql as it was during the development.